-3. Summer Reading Camps (Rule 6A-6.053(12), F.A.C.)
+4. Summer Reading Camps (Rule 6A-6.053(7), F.A.C.)

 Requirements of Summer Reading Camps pursuant to s.
-1008.25(7), F.S., include:
+1008.25(8), F.S., include:

-- Providing instruction to grade 3 students who score Level 1 on the statewide, standardized ELA assessment; - Implementing evidence-based explicit, systematic, and multisensory reading instruction in phonemic awareness, phonics, fluency, vocabulary, and comprehension; and - Providing instruction by a highly effective teacher endorsed or certified in reading.
+- Providing instruction to grade 3 students who score Level 1 on the statewide, standardized ELA assessment; - Implementing evidence-based explicit, systematic and multisensory reading instruction in phonemic awareness, phonics, fluency, vocabulary and comprehension; and - Providing instruction by a highly effective teacher endorsed or certified in reading.

-3a.
+- Note: Instructional personnel who possess a literacy micro-credential may not be assigned to these students. - 4a.
 Describe the district's plan to meet each requirement for Summer Reading Camps required by s.
-1008.25(7), F.S.
+1008.25(8), F.S.
 Include a description of the evidence-based instructional materials that will be utilized, as defined in 20 U.S.C. s.
 7801(21)(A)(i).

 The K-12 Reading staff and the Department of Academic Services provide a Summer Reading Camp for grade 3 students who score Level 1 on the statewide standardized assessment for ELA.
-The evidence- based instructional materials used for Summer Reading Camp are Lexia Core5 teacher led offline instructional materials, FCRR Student Centered Activities aligned to instructional need, UFLI Foundations Explicit Phonics Program, and supplemented with BEST standards-aligned lessons using Scholastic LitCamp summer reading materials.
+The evidence- based instructional materials used for Summer Reading Camp are Lexia Core5 teacher led offline instructional materials, FCRR Student Centered Activities aligned to instructional need, UFLI Foundations Explicit Phonics Program, and supplemented with B.E.S.T. standards-aligned lessons using Scholastic LitCamp summer reading materials.
 Lexia Core5 is supported by strong ESSA evidence.
-The instructional strategies and routines in FCRR Student Centered Activities, UFLI Foundations, and the BEST-aligned lessons are supported by recommendations included in IES Practice Guides, "Foundational Skills to Support Reading for Understanding in Kindergarten through 3rd grade" and "Assisting Students Struggling with Reading: Response to Intervention (Rtl) and Multi-Tier Intervention in the Primary Grades",
+The instructional strategies and routines in FCRR Student Centered Activities, UFLI Foundations, and the BEST-aligned lessons are supported by recommendations included in IES Practice Guides, "Foundational Skills to Support Reading for Understanding in Kindergarten through 3rd grade" and "Assisting Students Struggling with Reading: Response to Intervention (Rtl) and Multi-Tier Intervention in the Primary Grades".
 Please see elementary decision trees for further descriptions.
 These instructional materials include an explicit, systematic, and multi- sensory approach to reading instruction in phonemic awareness, phonics, fluency, vocabulary and comprehension.
 The K-12 Reading staff conducts interviews and checks personnel records to ensure all Summer Reading Camp teachers are highly effective and reading endorsed or reading certified.
 Professional Learning is provided to all Summer Reading Camp teachers and paraprofessionals in all programs being utilized.
 The K-12 Reading staff and Summer Reading Camp literacy coaches monitor fidelity of identified programs and instruction.